SamiPerttu/fundsp/README.md

 some aspect of data passed through in a shared variable.
 Metering modes are:

 - `Meter::Sample`: Stores the latest value passed through.
-- `Meter::Peak(smoothing)`: Peak amplitude meter with `smoothing` as per-sample smoothing factor in 0...1.
+- `Meter::Peak(timescale)`: Peak amplitude meter with smoothing `timescale` in seconds.
-- `Meter::Rms(smoothing)`: Root mean square meter with `smoothing` as per-sample smoothing factor in 0...1.
+- `Meter::Rms(timescale)`: Root mean square meter with smoothing `timescale` in seconds.

+Smoothing timescale is the time it takes for level estimation to move halfway to a new value.

 The same modes are used in the `meter` opcode.